-GRADES 9-12 LENGTH 36 WEEKS 1 CREDIT In this class students will be learning how to take photographs and how to manipulate and alter them using Adobe Photoshop.
+GRADES 9-12 LENGTH: YEAR 1 CREDIT

+In this class students will be learning how to take photographs and how to manipulate and alter them using Adobe Photoshop.
 Students will also learn how to do animation, stop motion film and full film.

-Students will learn how to create and add special features to their films using iMovie.
-Adobe After Effects, Adobe Photoshop and Adobe Premiere.
+Students will learn how to create and add special features to their films using iMovie, Adobe After Effects, Adobe Photoshop and Adobe Premiere.
 At the end of this course students will be able to take good quality pictures and shoot short films at a beginner's level.
 Students will be learning about design, specifically how to design cover pages for the yearbook using Photoshop.
 A fee is charged for this course.

+ADVANCED FILMMAKING &

+PHOTOGRAPHY GRADES 10-12 LENGTH: YEAR 1 CREDIT

-ADVANCED FILMMAKING & PHOTOGRAPHY
+PREREQUISITE: INTRO TO FILMMAKING & PHOTOGRAPHY & TEACHER RECOMMENDATION

-GRADES 10-12 LENGTH 36 WEEKS 1 CREDIT PREREQUISITE: INTRO TO FILMMAKING & PHOTOGRAPHY & TEACHER RECOMMENDATION This course is designed for students that want to learn more in-depth features in photography such as camera essentials, taking more advanced pictures off site, and taking and creating pictures for staff and community for projects that go back into the school.
+This course is designed for students that want to learn more in-depth features in photography such as camera essentials, taking more advanced pictures off site, and taking and creating pictures for staff and community for projects that go back into the school.
 For example, students can create and design page layouts for posters using Photoshop and the poster making software.
 Students will also be creating movies as individuals, in groups and as a class to follow a theme set for the year that promotes a strong message to teach the audience.
 This class will be in charge of setting up the Vermilion Film Festival and all that goes along with it.
 Students will learn all aspects of behind the scenes creation of a film from being a director, to learning to use the camera and computer.
 Students will be able to create more advanced films by the end of this course.
 Students in this class will be designing the ART SPEAKS IN VERMILION magazine as well.
 A fee is charged for this course.

-GRAPHIC DESIGN GRADES 10-12 LENGTH 18 WEEKS .5 CREDIT In this course students will learn and apply fundamentals of Adobe InDesign and Adobe Illustrator.
-Students will create visual concepts using the listed programs and learn about the design process, critical thinking skills and learning an in depth idea of how to use InDesign and Illustrator.
+GRAPHIC DESIGN GRADES 10-12 LENGTH: SEMESTER .5 CREDIT

+In this course students will learn and apply fundamentals of Adobe InDesign and Adobe Illustrator.
+Students will create visual concepts using the listed programs and learn about the design process, critical thinking skills and learning an in-depth idea of how to use InDesign and Illustrator.
 Projects will cover advertisements, poster designs, digital paintings, graphic advertising, image editing and more.
 This course will take place primarily on the computer.
 We recommend this course for students that want to learn more about a career in graphic design and who want to try to get a license in Adobe InDesign and Adobe Illustrator.
+A fee is charged for this course.

-MIXED MEDIA CONCEPTS GRADES 8-12 LENGTH 18 WEEKS .5 CREDIT Mixed Media Concepts is a hands-on course designed to give students opportunities to develop skills in a variety of craft techniques.
+MIXED MEDIA CONCEPTS GRADES 9-12 LENGTH: SEMESTER .5 CREDIT

+Mixed Media Concepts is a hands-on course designed to give students opportunities to develop skills in a variety of craft techniques.
 The course delves into the history of each craft and its application to today's society.
 Examples of the skills that may be developed include printmaking, paper mache, Batik, weaving, embroidery, fibers, paper craft, bookbinding, stamping and felting.
 A fee is charged for this course.
-Only students in grade 9 and above will take this course for high school credit.